Welcome to the English Department

 The Department has a proud record of teaching excellence.
 Our Undergraduate Honours programme has been highly successful in preparing students for graduate study.
 The Professional Writing minor is based on both contemporary and traditional practices, ranging from web design to copy-editing, and has an exceptional work-placement record.

 Our doctoral and master's programs offer professional training to over 70 graduate students a year in all areas of literary research, theory and criticism, including the teaching of literature and writing.
 The UVic English Department is currently the home of ELS Editions, which has been publishing well reviewed books in all areas of literary criticism since 1975; Internet Shakespeare Editions, the largest electronic resource devoted to the study of Shakespearean drama; Scandinavian-Canadian Studies, the journal of the association for the advancement of Scandinavian studies in Canada; the newly launched Victorian Poetry Network; and the Victorian Review, one of the leading professional journals devoted to the study of Victorian literature and culture.

 - In 2014, the English Department will host the Western Literature Association Conference, whose theme is "Border Songs."

-- In 2013, the University will host the 82nd annual Congress of the Humanities and Social Sciences.
-Congress, the largest gathering of scholars across disciplines in Canada, will bring together 70 scholarly associations representing upwards of 7,000 delegates, including leading academics, internationally recognized researchers, policy-makers and practitioners to share findings, refine ideas and build partnerships.
-Various English Department faculty members are involved in organizing the conference.
+- In 2013, the University hosted the 82nd annual Congress of the Humanities and Social Sciences.
+Congress, the largest gathering of scholars across disciplines in Canada, brings together 70 scholarly associations representing upwards of 7,000 delegates, including leading academics, internationally recognized researchers, policy-makers and practitioners to share findings, refine ideas and build partnerships.
+Various English Department faculty members were involved in organizing the conference.